spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 spin up --from ghcr.io/mygithub/basic-utils:0.1.0
 ```

-We can also use [wkg](https://github.com/bytecodealliance/wasm-pkg-tools) directly to publish our server to an [OCI](https://opencontainers.org/) registry like [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), [Docker Hub](https://docs.docker.com/docker-hub/repos/manage/hub-images/oci-artifacts/), or [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).
+We can also use [wkg](https://github.com/bytecodealliance/wasm-pkg-tools) directly to publish our server.

 ```shell
 wkg oci push ghcr.io/mygithub/basic-utils:0.1.0 polyglot.wasm
 ```

-Anyone with read access to this artifact can then pull the component using `wkg` to run it with a particular runtime.
+Anyone with read access to this artifact can then pull the component using `wkg` to run it with their runtime of choice.

 ```shell
 wkg oci pull ghcr.io/mygithub/basic-utils:0.1.0 wasmtime serve -Scli mygithub:basic-utils@0.1.0.wasm
 ```

 We can publish any individual MCP feature component, or any sequence of composed components (which need not be servers) as a standalone artifact in the same way.
-This allows for composition and distribution of pre-built component patterns which are themselves not yet servers, and are further composable.
+This allows for composition and distribution of pre-built middleware stacks which are further composable into servers.
 See `wasmcp compose --help` for details.

-## The Architecture of Wasmcp
+## Advanced Composition and Wasmcp Architecture

 The real power of the component model and wasmcp's composition architecture becomes apparent when adding another tool component to our server.
 We'll use Python this time.